Juanjdurillo/intro_unix/processes/README.md

 # Processes

-# What a process is?
+# What is a process?

 A process is an executing instance of a program.
 We can view a process as the task of completing all the steps of an algorithm (with a specific input data) whose binary representation exists somewhere in an executable file.
 To acomplish this, the OS needs to keep some accounting information about the process and a memory image/layout/representation of that process.
 The former contains information such as process id, process parent id, program counter, etc. The latter includes the code to be executed by the process, environmental information, execution stack, heap, etc. Obviously, the same program can be executed at the same time by different processes.